jcostabe/go-demo-4/README.md

-# Go Demo 4 - Go Demo application in Istio Service Mesh
+# Go Demo 4 - Go Demo application using Istio Service Mesh

 Using Istio with Golang app